Dunnes Stores: South Africa boycott

-In 1984, Mary Manning, a shop worker in the Henry Street, Dublin branch, made international headlines when she led a picket for almost three years against the sale by Dunnes of oranges sourced from South Africa, then governing under a system of apartheid.
+In 1984, Mary Manning, a shop worker in the Henry Street, Dublin branch, made international headlines when she led a picket for almost three years against the sale by Dunnes of fruit sourced from South Africa, then governing under a system of apartheid.
 Ewan MacColl wrote a song about the issue.
 The Irish Government eventually banned all imports from South Africa until the end of apartheid.
 The workers met African National Congress leader and political prisoner Nelson Mandela on the occasion of his conferral of the Freedom of the City of Dublin in 1990.
 A plaque presented by President of South Africa Thabo Mbeki, commemorating the action, was unveiled in Dublin in June 2008, and a street has been named after Manning in Johannesburg.
 Manning was invited to attend the Funeral of Nelson Mandela in 2013.

 Bras for children

 In September 2011, the Irish Independent found that Dunnes Stores was selling bra-and-knicker sets for three to six-year-old girls.
-Dunnes also has padded bras for girls with a 28 to 30-inch chest, which are the typical measurements of nine-year-old girls.
+Dunnes also had padded bras for girls with a 28 to 30-inch chest, which are the typical measurements of nine-year-old girls.

 Burma boycott

-An attempted boycott was made on Dunnes due to reports of selling goods made in Burma.
+A boycott was attempted on Dunnes in 1997 due to reports of selling goods made in Burma.